ripslinger77/nba-salary-predictor/README.md

 ---

-## ✅ To-Do / Future Work
+## Future Work

-- Add player photo or team info to frontend
+- Improve frontend
+- Research and improve feature selection methodology.
-- Improve model with more features (if dataset grows)
+- Improve model with more features (collect more data) and try other ML algorithms
-- Add loading spinner on frontend while predicting
+- Maintain DB of historical salaries of players and predictions made by the model for comparison

 ---

-## 📄 License
+## License

 This project is licensed under the MIT License.

 ---

-## 👋 Acknowledgments
+## Acknowledgments

-- NBA data sourced from [basketball-reference.com](https://www.basketball-reference.com/)
+- NBA data sourced from [basketball-reference.com](https://www.kaggle.com/datasets/jamiewelsh2/nba-player-salaries-2022-23-season)
 - Deployment via Render and GitHub Pages